National Institutes of Health lays off hundreds more staff, including at cancer research institute

 "We thought the worst was behind us, and we were transitioning into this new phase, and the rug was just pulled out from underneath us," one laid-off employee said.

-A spokesperson for the NIH did not comment on why NIH Director Dr. Jay Bhattacharya sought the additional layoffs, referring a request for comment to the Department of Health and Human Services, which oversees the NIH.
-HHS did not immediately respond to a request for comment.
+A spokesperson for the NIH did not comment on why NIH Director Dr. Jay Bhattacharya sought the additional layoffs, referring an inquiry to the Department of Health and Human Services, which oversees the NIH.
+An HHS spokesperson said that, after a review, the department had notified additional employees that they were "also impacted" by the layoffs plan announced in March.

+Fewer than 250 employees at the department received notices, the spokesperson said.
+An HHS official said that "the same number of employees will be brought back in critical areas" elsewhere at the department.

+Two people said they had been told that the second round of cuts was done as part of an effort to compensate for other scientists needing to be reinstated, in order to comply with layoff targets.

 The layoff notices came a day after staff in that NCI communications office had met with top-ranking NIH leaders, to discuss drawing up plans to consolidate their staff into a new centralized communications arm across the agency.